-The Group calculates and records the zakat provision based on the zakat base in its consolidated financial statements in accordance with Zakat rules and principles in the Kingdom of Saudi Arabia.
-Adjustments arising from final zakat assessment are recorded in the reporting period in which such assessment is approved by the Zakat, Tax, and Customs Authority ("ZATCA").
+The Group calculates and records the zakat provision 4.10.4 Withholding tax based on the zakat base in its consolidated financial The Group withhold taxes on transactions with nonstatements in accordance with Zakat rules and principles resident parties and on dividends paid to foreign in the Kingdom of Saudi Arabia.
+Adjustments arising from shareholders in accordance with ZATCA regulations. final zakat assessment are recorded in the reporting These are recorded as liabilities payable to ZATCA on behalf of the counter party from whom the amounts are period in which such assessment is approved by the Zakat, Tax, and Customs Authority ("ZATCA"). withheld